Cyclone Laurence: Preparations and impact

 As a tropical low, the precursor to Laurence produced 250 mm of rain in Darwin, Northern Territory in a 24-hour span.
 One person was seriously injured after falling off a roof in the Kimberley, Western Australia.

 After making its final landfall along the Pilbara coastline as a Category 5 cyclone, Laurence wrought severe damage.
 Numerous trees were uprooted by wind gusts reaching 295 km/h and several homes sustained substantial damage.
 Rainfall in the region was estimated to have exceeded 250 mm.
 Power and phone service to most of the Pilbara was lost during the storm and several residents sought shelter in public buildings.
 Although no people were killed by the storm, hundreds of livestock were feared to have been killed in the affected region.

-Heavy rain and gale-force winds associated with the cyclone forced the closure of Newcrest Mining Ltd's Telfer gold mine for a day as all non-essential workers were flown from the site.
+Heavy rain and gale-force winds associated with the cyclone forced the closure of Newcrest's Telfer gold mine for a day as all non-essential workers were flown from the site.

 New South Wales' river systems were put on flood alert as rain fell widely.
 Systems affected were: